-Well, I don’t know that they were uncaring, exactly; it’s more likely that the Air Force simply had a mission to carry out, and that held priority.
+Well, I don’t know that they were uncaring, exactly; it’s more likely that they had a mission to carry out, and that took priority.

 Which brings us to God.

-Some can relate if I say the Christian life has turned out to be, for some of us, more grind than realization of dreams.
-Not much like the “amazing plan for your life” that we were promised.
+Some can relate if I say the Christian life has turned out to be more grind than realization of dreams.
+Not much like the “amazing plan for your life” we were promised.
 I do know a few who get to live the hard, breathless, but exciting ministry existence, seeing God provide and deliver in insane ways.
-But for the rest of us, life seems to be a lot of…going to work, going home, catching some Netflix, go to sleep, dread Monday.
+But for the rest of us, life seems to be a lot of…go to work, go home, catch some Netflix, go to sleep, dread Monday.
 Lather, rinse, ring in the new year, repeat.

 Sure, we never go hungry.
-And we can tell the occasional story of God’s timely provisions.
+And we can tell the occasional story of God’s cool moments.